logankilpatrick/wgschool/content/home.md

 #### Software debugging sessions

-Please not that we will NOT be debugging software installations during the actual Zoom sessions as this will be done in special debugging sessions: several on Monday May-25, and a number of software debugging sessions for selected courses.
+Please note that we will NOT be debugging software installations during the actual Zoom sessions as this will be done in special debugging sessions: several on Monday May-25, and a number of software debugging sessions for selected courses.
 If you require assistance with software, please consider attending a debugging sessions, but please be prepared to share your screen with the problem: it will help us help